Havner/trainsim-helper/main/readme.txt

   Q: The overlay doesn't work for one loco, all you can see is
      "TrainSim Helper Active"
-  A: Let me know ASAP on the forums and see below about sending me
+  A: Make sure you have patched a correct script for this loco.
+If
-     some files.
+     you're unsure or you did and it doesn't work let me know ASAP on the forums and see below about sending me some files.
   Q: I can see the overlay but the joystick only seem to apply the
      very minimum and very maximum values, nothing in between.
   A: There are some locos with notched levers scripted in a way that
      they require you to set very specific values for the ControlValue.
 It means you NEED notches definitions for this loco.
+They are not optional here.
 See the examples above and try to do it.
-If you fail write on the forums and see below about sending me some files.
+If you fail, write on the forums and see below about sending me some files.
   Q: The joystick only works for some levers.
 Or it works for all but
-     the levers in the cab don't move or any other 'kinda works, but not exactly as it should'.
+     the levers in the cab don't move or any other 'kinda works, but not exactly as it should.
   A: It most probably means that this loco has some control values I
      don't know about.
-See section 9 of this readme and tell me about in the forums.
+See section 12 of this readme and tell me about in the forums.
 Also see below for sending me some files.

   Sending some files to me when help is requested: